Nikon D3200 vs D7200

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3200 does not provide wifi capability.

-Both the D3200 and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the D3200 and the D7200 have been discontinued, but can regularly be found used on ebay.
 The D3200 was replaced by the Nikon D3300, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3200 and D7200 can be found, respectively, in the Nikon D3200 Manual (free pdf) or the online Nikon D7200 Manual.

 So how do things add up?
 Is the Nikon D3200 better than the Nikon D7200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.